Download the PDF: The Bill C-71 Book

 - Gun Registry, Costs: Bill C-71 forces gun stores to keep detailed transaction records on every firearm buyer and every firearm purchase for 20 years.
 This will increase costs that will be passed on to customers.
 It also makes a great hit list for thieves if the registry is stolen or hacked.

 - PAL Refusal and Revocation.
-Bill C-71 expands background checks from five years to your whole life.
+Bill C-71 forces background checks to go from five years to your whole life.
 More people applying for a new gun licence or a renewal could be rejected, and some will decide to not renew rather than disclose private info from long ago.
 No More PAL = No More Guns.

 - Paperwork and Penalties for Violent Criminals: Zero.